olexandrmazur/Smart-Planner/README.md

   - gson-2.8.9.jar it is library for working with json
   - mysql-connector-j-9.2.0.jar it is driver for connecting to the mysql database
+  - telegrambots it is a library for working with telegram bots
+  - Logback Classic is a library for telegrambots it is logging processes into console or .log file

 ---